Skip to main content

 Similar volatility to market

-CSX Corporation trades at a P/E ratio of 23.14, which is near the market average of approximately 20, suggesting the market views it as fairly valued relative to its earnings.
-Looking ahead, the forward P/E of 18.59 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
-The PEG ratio of 2.51 indicates a premium valuation even accounting for growth.
+CSX Corporation trades at a P/E ratio of 27.92, which is above the market average of approximately 20.
+This premium valuation suggests investors expect above-average growth or the company has competitive advantages justifying the higher multiple.
+Looking ahead, the forward P/E of 24.45 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
+The PEG ratio of 2.11 indicates a premium valuation even accounting for growth.

 Performance & Growth